 Mosquitos can infect your kitten with heartworm – long, thin worms that infest the heart.
 Heartworm can be fatal, and can easily go unnoticed in cats, so it’s imperative to take measures to prevent this infection in order to keep your kitten healthy.

 Prevention treatments are normally available in topical treatment form and treatment should start from 12 weeks of age.
 There are some oral tablets available as well.

 You can find parasite prevention medications that actually cover kittens from more than one of the parasites listed above.
 Make sure to be treating your kitten with the medications recommended by your vet.

 When protecting your kitten from any nasty parasites, it’s important to know, regardless of what time of year it is, or whether your cat is inside majority of the day, or never ever goes outside, they are still vulnerable to contracting parasites and will always need protection.

 No matter their age, dog parasite prevention medications should never be given to a cat.

 Humans are at risk of contracting parasites from their pets, so make sure to wash your hands after contact with your pet.

+Our Flea, Tick and Worm Treatment Finder for cats will recommend the best parasite prevention for your unique kitten.
 Visit your local Petbarn to find a wide range (including variations for different weights and ages) of all of these parasite prevention products and any advice you may need.
 Refer to your local Greencross Vets to discuss the right preventative treatments for your kitten, and a treatment plan.